 Here's a hint for easy and foolproof cross tying.
 While you are splitting your wood, try to split a whole mess of square pieces, this will make your (stacking) ends much stronger than if using half round or odd shaped pieces.
 In the long run, this saves time and effort, otherwise, your pile might fall over from poorly tied ends.

 Hint number two will save some time as well.
 Do not stack between trees.
 Too many piles fall over due to tree movement in the wind.
-This we learned the hard way.
 Cover only the top of the stack to allow air flow.
 There are other methods such as heap piling and circle piles, but still, the best for quick drying is single row stacking.

 A simple online search for firewood stacking will render interesting options to consider.